PhyMAGIC: Physical Motion-Aware Generative Inference with Confidence-guided LLM: Conclusions

 \section{Conclusions}

-We present MAGIC, a training-free framework that achieves motion-aware generation through iterative LLM-guided video generation and differentiable MPM simulation.
-Our innovations lie in integrating pretrained video generation model and confidence-driven LLM feedback mechanism for physics reasoning optimization in the iteration.
-We also leverage a real-time MPM engine that simulates multi material behaviors with the guidance of parameters inferred from robust physics reasoning.
-Extensive experimental results demonstrate that MAGIC significantly improves physical plausibility in dynamic 3D assets, while maintaining high-quality of text-video consistency.
+We present PhyMAGIC, a training-free framework that achieves motion-aware generation through iterative VLM-guided video generation and differentiable MPM simulation.
+Our innovations lie in integrating a pretrained video generation model and a confidence-driven VLM feedback mechanism for physics reasoning optimization in the iteration.
+We also leverage a real-time MPM engine that simulates multi-material behaviors, guided by parameters inferred from robust physics reasoning.
+Extensive experimental results demonstrate that PhyMAGIC significantly improves physical plausibility in dynamic 3D assets, while maintaining high-quality text-video consistency.